INTERNATIONAL SOCIETY FOR PHOTOGRAMMETRY AND REMOTE SENSING

 - The value of the subscription unit shall be fixed by the General Assembly.

-- The subscription fees of Sustaining Members and Regional Members, established by the Council, shall be ratified by the General Assembly.
+- The subscription fees of Individual Members, Sustaining Members and Regional Members, established by the Council, shall be ratified by the General Assembly.

-- Bank accounts of the Society shall be held in the names of two persons, namely the President and the Treasurer.
+- Bank accounts of the Society shall be held in the names of two persons, normally the President and the Treasurer.

 - Finances of the Society shall be controlled as follows: